xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-CANCEL.KEY   Disables macro interruption
+CANCEL.KEY&nbsp;&nbsp;&nbsp;Disables macro interruption

-LAST.ERROR   Returns the reference of the cell where the last error occurred
+LAST.ERROR&nbsp;&nbsp;&nbsp;Returns the reference of the cell where the last error occurred

-ON.KEY   Runs a macro when a specified key is pressed
+ON.KEY&nbsp;&nbsp;&nbsp;Runs a macro when a specified key is pressed

 Return to [top](#E)